A Burchnall-Chaundy-Krichever Theory for Fractional Differential Operators: Introduction

-Next we obtain a classification of maximal algebras of commuting fractional differential operators in terms of Sato's theory.
+Next we obtain a characterization of maximal algebras of commuting fractional differential operators in terms of Sato's theory.
+(We work with the formal Sato Grassmannian, see \cite{vanMoerbeke} for background, and not with the analytic Segal-Wilson Grassmannian \cite{Segal-Wilson}.)
 The pivotal ingredient is a new notion of {\em{spectral field}} of a plane $W \in \Gr$ which is of independent interest for the study of Sato's Grassmannian and the dynamics of the KP flows.
 Recall that the {\em{spectral algebra}} of a plane $W \in \Gr$ is defined by

 Define the {\em{spectral field}} of a plane $W \in \Gr$ by